perezp44/pjpv.datos.01/README.md

 ## Installation

-You can install the Github version of `pjpv.datos.01` with:
+You can install the Github version of `pjpv.datos.01` con:

 ``` r
 remotes::install_github("perezp44/pjpv.datos.01")